ajmwagar/laat/README.md

 ### `missions`

-The `missions` plugin aims to fix the pain-points associated with mantaining server mission files, and any compositions that are needed across all files.
+The `missions` plugin aims to fix the pain-points associated with mantaining server mission files, and any compositions that are needed across all files.4

+You can customize the global offset using `composition_offset` or specify a per-map offset for your composition.

 To get started, add the following to your `LAAT.toml`